Temasys/skylink-call-button/README.md

 <skylink-call app-key="Your APP key" caller-id="Your ID" caller-name="Your Name" callee-id="Callee ID" callee-name="Callee Name"></skylink-call>
 ```

+What to know?
+- Ideally use your apps user id as caller/callee-id
+- Set the callee-id and callee-name attributes depending on who you want to call
+- Currently doesn't work if you open multiple tabs of the same page
+- Currently only supports one button per website

 ## Demo

 Try it and open the following two links in seperate tabs or on different devices